 Let’s talk about a few facts; paints are a combination of thinner, pigment, and binder.
 Acrylics are basically plastic, resin, water and pigment, whether you buy them as artist paint or house paint.
 This is one reason why they dry so quickly.
 Oil paints are made from oil, usually linseed, walnut, safflower oil, spirit and pigment.
 Alkyd has resin as a binder, a thinner of either alcohol or mineral spirits and pigment.

 We use “like with like” to get a good clean brush.
 If you dip an oil-drenched brush straight into water you will get a mess.
 If you dip an acrylic water-based pigment into oil you will have a mess.
 My experience with alkyd paints is that when you try to wash them up with ordinary water you often end up with a mess.

 OOOPS!
 Don’t despair almost everyone’s done it.
 No need to throw the brush out as it can be restored and useful again.
 Some of you have already discovered this.

-The easiest way to paint quickly without brush clean up is to just designate brushes of 3 sizes to the values you are using.
+If you want to know how to clean oil painting brushes so you can paint quickly, without having to worry about cleaning your brushes, just designate brushes of 3 sizes to each of the values you are using.
 Then clean up between colors and values is shorter.
 Best to have a little brush stand for this.
 You can easily make one from an old scrap of 2×4 or 4×4 wood.
-Drill holes to the approximate sizes of the brush handle s and then stand them up in it, switching them out whilst you paint if using alklyd or oil paints.
+Drill holes to the approximate sizes of the brush handles and then stand them up in it, switching them out whilst you paint if you are using alklyd or oil paints.